marcelpatrick/IsaacLab-basic-tutorials/README.md

 ## 0. Argparse
 - Defines which command-line inputs the device can receive to support customized ways to run the simulation. eg ``--headless``, ``--device cpu, --device gpu``
-- Has to be run before any imports

 ## 0. AppLauncher()
 - Launches the simulation handling command line args